AntoineRichard/Deep-Model-Identification-Toolbox/README.md

 ## Using DeepID

-This section covers how to use the framework.
-The framework itself is detailed in section Framework, the models are defined in the section Models.
+This section covers how to use the DeepID toolbox.

+### Prerequisite

+To run DeepID you need:
+- TensorFlow v1.14.0 (and the associated CUDA/CUDNN requirements)
+- Scikit-Learn
+- Numpy
+- Python3 **(REQUIRED FOR TRAINING ONLY)**

+This Framework was sucessfully tested on the following system architectures PPC64, AARCH64 and x64.

+### Running DeepID
+To run DeepID issue the following command:

+ - ``python3 rules.py ''A list of arguments''``

+To learn more about the available arguments please refere to the Settings section.

 ## The Framework

 This section covers the different element of the framework and how they interact.
-As of now the framework is articulated around 5 main blocks:
+As of now the framework is articulated around 6 blocks:
 - An argument Parser: settings.py
 - Datasets Readers: reader.py
 - Samplers: sampler.py